cebes/cebes-server/docs/sources/serving.md

 Since Cebes serving is designed to answer online queries of typically a few data samples, it runs on Spark in local mode.
 Scalability can be achieved by having multiple instances of Cebes serving behind a load balancer.
+Many Cebes components were designed to be compatible with scalable deployment systems such as [Kubernetes](https://kubernetes.io/) and friends.
 Talk to us if you need help in designing and building such a system!

 ---
 <a name="configure-cebes-serving"></a>